2025-09-15 2025-09-15 723 字 4 分钟

 git sparse-checkout set content/

-This way, only theĀ content/Ā directory is checked out.
+This way, only the content/ directory is checked out.

 🧪 Final Fix (Step-by-Step Commands)